-- Manufacturing of production equipment, buildings and other capital goods. - Business travel of personnel. - Travel to and from work by personnel. - Research and development activities. - Construction of infrastructure associated with intermodal activity (connections between infrastructures for different modes of transport).
-For example goods terminals, parking spaces at railway stations etc. - Vehicle work for e.g. loading and unloading at terminals

-4.4.1.3.
+- Manufacturing of production equipment, buildings and other capital goods.

+- Business travel of personnel.

+- Travel to and from work by personnel.

+- Research and development activities.

+4.5.1.3.
 Downstream processes

-The following attributional processes are part of the product system and classified as downstream processes.
+The following attributional processes are part of the product system and classified as downstream processes: